Helioviewer-Project/JHelioviewer-SWHV/docs/wcs-validation/zenithal_wcs_validation_notes.md

 The primary discrepancy units reported in this note are angular sky errors derived from `CDELT`, expressed in milliarcseconds or arcseconds as appropriate.
 Pixel errors are kept as secondary units because they are the quantities reported directly by the validator.
+For the `CAR` surface-map case, the same reporting convention is used with angular map units derived from the effective linear scale `PC * CDELT`.

 ## FITS projections